User Score: 5943

 --Patricia Marand (singer)

---Pat O'Brian (stage and movie actor) - reads "What Is A Little Girl" then does a silent poker game (possibly a pantomime sketch).
+--Pat O'Brian (stage and movie actor) - does a dramatic reading of "What Is A Little Girl" then performs a pantomime titled "The Silent Poker Game."

---Joe E. Lewis (comedian) - stand-up comedy routine: Vegas, Hollywood, politics, introduces pianist George Apply, and sings "Ghost Riders In The Sky."
+--Joe E. Lewis (comedian) - does a stand-up comedy routine and sings "Ghost Riders In The Sky."

---Ed presents "Look Magazine's Award for Top Baseball Players of the Year" (aka The All-American Baseball Team of 1952) Winners: Phil Rizzuto, Bobby Shantz, Allie Reynolds, Yogi Berra, Ferris Fain, Hank Bauer, Mickey Mantle.
-(Ed Weir joins players on stage).
+--All-American "Look" Baseball Team of 1952 is presented.
+The top players are Phil Rizzuto, Bobby Shantz, Allie Reynolds, Yogi Berra, Ferris Fain, Hank Bauer, and Mickey Mantle make up the team.
+Ed Weir joins the players on stage.

 --Phil Silvers (comedian, from Broadway's "Top Banana")